Code-Institute-Submissions/Chessapp/README.md

 # Chessapp
-A chess game using JS and Lichess API
+Web app for chess using JS and Lichess API